 Few journals regularly publish outbreak investigations or surveillance analyses and those that do have limited coverage of Asia and the Pacific.
-The Morbidity and Mortality Weekly Report (MMWR) is one journal that publishes such works.
-Nevertheless, the primary focus of MMWR is in the United States.
-Just two months after an article in MMWR described two U.S. scombroid outbreaks with a total of 11 cases, the largest reported scombroid outbreak in the world, involving 92 cases, occurred in Southeast Asia.
-Although an informative investigation report was completed, it was written in an Asian language and had limited circulation.
-Hence, most public health professionals were unaware of this outbreak.
-This was the impetus behind OSIR, a publication devoted to health reporting in Asia and the Pacific.
+The Morbidity and Mortality Weekly Report (MMWR) is one journal that publishes such works but MMWR’s primary focus is the United States.
+Just 2 months after an article in MMWR described 2 U.S. scombroid outbreaks with a total of 11 cases, the world’s largest reported scombroid outbreak – involving 92 cases - occurred in Southeast Asia.
+Most public health professionals were unaware of this outbreak; although an informative investigation report was completed, it was written in an Asian language and had limited circulation.
+This is the impetus behind OSIR, a publication devoted to public health reporting in Asia and the Pacific.

 Many applied epidemiology training programs in Asia and the Pacific collectively conduct hundreds of investigations and dozens of surveillance analyses annually.
 Most are routinely documented in structured reports; however, circulation of the findings has been incomplete.
 The findings in these reports represent an impressive body of work and many of these reports have the potential to change approaches to disease control, not only in their countries of origin but also in other countries.

 Outbreak, Surveillance, Investigation & Response (OSIR) Journal is a free online publication of the epidemiological works of public health professionals in Asia and the Pacific.

 The OSIR articles are published mainly in English, and also support in native languages of the authors so that more people are able to access the articles and understand similarities and differences of investigation and surveillance in the region without any language barrier.
 The OSIR articles are illustrated with more graphics to overcome language barrier in the region.